Police: Mom let 2-year-old handle gun before fatal shooting

 Authorities say he knew there was a gun in his home.

-The only comments made by Kansas Lavarnia during his first court hearing were when he stated his full name and date of birth in response to a question.
+He said only his name and date of birth in his court appearance.

-He was ordered released on his own recognizance because he isn't accused of directly causing harm in the shooting of the 2-year-old, said Maricopa County Court Commissioner Paula Williams.
+He was ordered released on his own recognizance because he isn't accused of directly causing harm in the shooting by the 2-year-old, said Maricopa County Court Commissioner Paula Williams.

 He hasn't been assigned a lawyer, and there's no phone listing under his name.